 Strength & conditioning for mountaineering

 Like most of us in the UK I don’t live near mountains.
 Especially ones I can frequently train on so how do I get fit?
-By simulating climbing we can build up the bodies tolerance to mountaineering by using weights, climbing gyms and those local hills.

 By taking the time to prepare in this way we can make the most of short periods away on climbing trips, prevent injuries and increase our performance.